-Unfortunately, the British Airways flight to Vancouver departs from Terminal 3.
-As a result, we didn’t get access to a beautiful check in area or other fancy lobby areas.
-The Terminal 3 British Airways First Class counter which is a small area of 3 check in stations at LHR Terminal 3.
-On arrival, we had our seat assignments confirmed and given directions to the first class lounge.
+Our departing flight today was on British Airways First Class London – Vancouver.
+Unfortunately, the British Airways flight to Vancouver departs from Heathrow Terminal 3.
+As a result, we didn’t get access to the beautiful check in area found in Heathrow Terminal 5m or other fancy lobby areas.
+The British Airways London Heathrow Terminal 3 First Class counter which is a small area of 3 check in stations.
+On arrival, we had our seat assignments confirmed and given directions to the British Airways first class lounge.

 We located the fast track which was a rather dignified way to depart Heathrow – unlike the dismal invasive process that Heathrow security usually is.

-We stocked up on duty free and headed for Qantas lounge.
+We stocked up on duty free and headed for Qantas London Lounge.
 There is a whole litany of lounges available in Terminal 3, although it’s pretty easy to find the various options.

 Accessing the Lounge:

-The Qantas Lounge is fairly new and assumed the space previously occupied by the Air Canada / SAS Lounge before they vacated the location when they moved over to Heathrow Terminal Two under the Star Alliance “Move under One Roof” initiative.
+The Qantas Lounge is fairly new and assumed the space previously occupied by the SAS / Air Canada Maple Leaf Lounge London Heathrow before they vacated the location when they moved over to Heathrow Terminal Two under the Star Alliance “Move under One Roof” initiative.

 Inside the Qantas Business Lounge: